GCSErevision/GCSE-Revision/Physics/Physics.md

 - between different types of energy stores

 ##### Closed & Open Systems
-An Open System is when energy and matter can be transferred with the surrounding environment.
+An **Open System** is when energy and matter can be transferred with the surrounding environment.

-In a closed system neither energy nor matter can enter or leave the system.
-So the net change in the total energy of the system must always be 0.
+In a **closed system**, energy and matter cannot enter or leave.
+So the total amount of energy in a system must always be 0.
+This means that:

+> ​	The total energy in a closed system must remain the same over time.
+This also means that energy and matter cannot be created or destroyed.
+>
+> **The law of conservation of mass and energy.**

 ##### Work Done
-**Work done** is the same as energy transferred.

-Examples of work being done:
-(pg1)+
+$$ \Delta E = W $$

+Work done by a force causing a displacement can be calculated by:

+$$ W = F s $$

 #### Kinetic & Potential Energy Stores

+$$W = F s$$

 ## Electricity
 ## Particle Model of Matter